CIDgravity/cidg-docs/content/en/storage-providers/manage/retrieval/index.md

 Access: `Retrieval` > `Deny list`

+## Only apply to Boost, Curio-market doesn't implemment deal filtering on retrieval.

 Filter retrievability over HTTP and graphsync.
 By applying a blacklisting or whitelisting logic to **peer IDs**.

 ### Blacklist / Whitelist